tseboho/tseboho/README.md

 I like to tell stories with [words](https://thabang.blog/welcome) and code.

-I've worked for cool startups in South Africa, and now I spend my time thinking about to improve the retail experience — online & offline — if you'd like to chat about any of this, you can reach me on my [Twitter](https://twitter.com/tseboho) or shoot me [email](mailto:hello@thabang.blog).
+I've worked for cool startups in South Africa, and now I spend my time thinking about to improve the retail experience — online & offline — if you'd like to chat about any of this, you can reach me on my [Twitter](https://twitter.com/tseboho) or shoot me an [email](mailto:hello@thabang.blog).

 <!--
 **tseboho/tseboho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.